iandouglas96/piPrint/README.md

 piPrint is currently under heavy development.
 It seems to be working fairly well at the moment, but is not considered stable.
 If you just want to get a 3D Printer up and running, consider looking at other options at http://www.reprap.org.

 ## Documentation
+A video of piPrint in action is here: http://youtu.be/JW6yJvLF7Jk  It gives a general ideas of the capabilites and interface of the printer.

 Put the files contained in the server directory on the pi, then run

     sudo python server.py